petru-robu/Advanced-Data-Structures/README.md

 # Advanced Data Structures
 This repository contains implementations for **Skip-Lists**, **Splay-Trees** and **B-Trees** data structures.
-The program tests the structures against different tests and distributions of queries to find the best and worst case scenarios for each data structure.
+The program tests the structures against different tests and distributions of queries to find the best and worst case scenarios for each data structure. <br>
+The correctness of our implementations is tested on the problem here: [abce](https://www.infoarena.ro/problema/abce), where our structures get 100p.
 ## Skip Lists

 **Skip Lists** are probabilistic data structures that allow fast search, insertion, and deletion within an ordered sequence of elements.